 5.18 The responsibility to produce a Neighbourhood Development Order/Community Right to Build Order is with the qualifying body (parish council/ neighbourhood forum/community group).
 However, there are certain requirements which a Local Planning Authority must undertake under the Neighbourhood Planning (General) Regulations 2012).
-A summary of the key consultations undertaken by the Local Planning Authority in the production of a

-Neighbourhood Development Order/Community Right to Build Order along with the anticipated consultation methods are provided below:
+A summary of the key consultations undertaken by the Local Planning Authority in the production of a Neighbourhood Development Order/Community Right to Build Order along with the anticipated consultation methods are provided below:

-Neighbourhood Development Order/ Community Right to Build Order Stage The Neighbourhood Planning (General) Regulations 2012) Consultation Duration Consultation Methods Neighbourhood Area Designation consultation Neighbourhood (Reg 6) (Reg 9) Minimum of six weeks It is anticipated that the following consultation methods will be used at all of these stages: • Written/email consultations with relevant consultation bodies, Forum Designation consultation Publicising an (Reg 23) including individuals and organisations who have expressed a wish to be consulted; Publicising an order proposal (Keg 23) Making the consultation document available on the Council's website and hard copies available at the Council offices, and other appropriate deposit points; Inviting representation on the document through press advertisements and a prominent invitation on the Council's website; Invitations to meet with any individual who cannot read, or who has communication difficulties, if they feel that their concerns cannot adequately be conveyed in writing; Displaying site notices at prominent locations throughout Neighbourhood Area or vicinity of the Community Right to Build Order.
+Neighbourhood Development Order/ Community Right to Build Order Stage The Neighbourhood Planning (General) Regulations 2012) Consultation Duration Consultation Methods Neighbourhood Area Designation consultation Neighbourhood Forum Designation consultation Publicising an order proposal (Reg 6) (Reg 9) Minimum of six weeks It is anticipated that the following consultation methods will be used at all of these stages: • Written/email consultations with relevant consultation bodies, including individuals and organisations who have expressed a wish to be consulted; • Making the consultation document available in accordance with the relevant regulations; Inviting representation on the document through press advertisements and a prominent invitation on the Council's website; Invitations to meet with any individual who cannot read, or who has communication difficulties, if they feel that their concerns cannot adequately be conveyed in writing; Displaying site notices at prominent locations throughout Neighbourhood Area or vicinity of the Community Right to Build Order.

-- Note that Regulation 21 (Pre-submission consultation and publicity) is carried out by the neighbourhood forum/parish council/community group. - In addition, Fylde Council will publish any decision notices/Examiners reports on its website and in such other manner as it considers likely to bring to the attention of those who live and work or carry on business in the area once a decision has been made (Regulations 25/26/27).

-• In addition to the above, Fylde Council will provide details of the progress of each Neighbourhood Development Order /Community Right to Build Order (including details of examination or referendum arrangements) on its website at the following address:
+- Note that Regulation 21 (Pre-submission consultation and publicity) is carried out by the neighbourhood forum/parish council/community group. - In addition, Fylde Council will publish any decision notices/Examiners reports on its website and in such other manner as it considers likely to bring to the attention of those who live and work or carry on business in the area once a decision has been made. - In addition to the above, Fylde Council will provide details of the progress of each Neighbourhood Development Order /Community Right to Build Order (including details of examination or referendum arrangements) on its website at the following address:

-https://new.fylde.gov.uk/resident/planning/planning-policy-localplan/neighbourhood-planning/
+https://new.fylde.gov.uk/resident/planning/planning-policy-local-plan/neighbourhood-planning/